 In comparison, the cheapest plan with Bluehost for 4 years would cost you $214, while with InterServer – $228.
 A2 Hosting’s cheapest plan would total $215.52.
 As these providers only offer 3-year billing periods, I counted in higher renewals for an additional year.

-Talking about renewals.
-Hostinger’s Single plan will renew at a $2.99 a month rate which is still significantly cheaper than the renewals of other providers:
+Talking about Hostinger renewal cost.
+Hostinger’s Single plan will renew at a $2.99 a month rate which is still significantly cheaper than the rates of other providers:

 - The cheapest renewal with Bluehost is $8.99/mo.